stitchdata/docs/_replication/loading/table-schemas/integration-schemas.md

           3. Complete the integration setup.
           4. Save and create the integration.

-      - title: "Change a schema name"
+      - title: "Changing schema names"
         anchor: "changing-schema-names"
         content: |
           After an integration is initially saved and created, its schema name can't be changed.

           Changing an integration's schema name requires you to create a new integration and re-replicate all historical data.

-      - title: "Re-use a schema name"
+      - title: "Re-using schema names"
         anchor: "re-using-schema-names"
         content: |
           Schema names from deleted integrations can be re-used.
 However, if a naming collision occurs (two schema names canonicalize to the same name) the destination [may reject the data](#rejected-records-log).
 This is because deleting an integration in Stitch won't delete that integration's schema or data from your destination.